CEDPO introduces the GDPR watchdog which will focus on development regarding the DPO at Member State level:

 Art.
 37 paragraph 4 of the GDPR allows Member States to stipulate other cases in which a DPO has to be designated than referred to in paragraph 1.

-Following up on Sect.
+Following up on the outdated Sect.
 4f of the German Federal Data Protection Act Controllers and Processors in the the non-public sector shall generally appoint a DPO according to Sect.
-36 of the Draft Bill when at least ten persons are employed to carry out an automatic processing of personal data on an ongoing basis.
+38 of the Draft Bill when at least ten persons are employed to carry out an automatic processing of personal data on an ongoing basis.
 Regardless of the number of employees being permanently employed for the processing of personal data, the designation of a DPO shall also be mandatory in cases where

 - a Privacy Impact Assessment is required in accordance with Art.
 35 of the GDPR,